Updated April 2025

 When Is the Best Time to Try to Get Pregnant?

 As we mentioned earlier, your chances are best in the “fertile window” of your menstrual cycle when you’re ovulating.
 That’s normally about 12 to 16 days before the start of your next period.
-However, if you have irregular menstrual cycles, we encourage you to schedule an appointment to speak with us so we can check for any potential health issues that may affect your fertility.

 How Can I Increase My Chances of Getting Pregnant?